LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W07-D1-Ajax.md

 ---

 [^1]: Fetch is not limited to making `GET` requests.
 While `GET` is the default method used when you only provide a URL, the Fetch API is designed to handle the full range of HTTP verbs such as `POST` , `PUT`, and `DELETE`.
+[^2]: In a browser’s Network tab, traffic is usually filtered into separate "Fetch" and "XHR" types based on the JavaScript method used to make the HTTP request; however, to the server, they are identical HTTP requests.
+The server simply sees an incoming request for a resource and sends a response.